RisePeopleInc/lambda-deploy-buildkite-plugin/README.md

 # Lambda Deploy Buildkite Plugin

 A [Buildkite plugin](https://buildkite.com/docs/agent/v3/plugins) for deploying AWS Lambda function code.

+This is forked to change the hook to a `post-command` so command opperations can be completed to prepare the directory for creating the zip deployment artifact.

 ## Deploying Lambda Function Code